malmgrenola/rooster/README.md

 The site owners goal is to promote products that is for sale in the local farm shop and administrator reservations from website users.

-- As an admin user, I would like to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) my products to the website so My customers can see what the farm shop currently sells.
+- As an admin user, I would like to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) my products to the website so my customers can see what the farm shop currently sells.
 - As a user, I would like to reserve goods for later pickup in the farm shop, so I know goods is available when I visit the shop on site.
 - As a user, I would like to get an email confirming my reserved goods, so I know what I reserved.
 - As an admin, I would like to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) all goods reservation so I can reserve manually, see all reservations, confirm reservations and remove reservations.